-DAVID SHANKLE, PH.D., CHAIR, ASSOCIATE PROFESSOR OF BUSINESS LEEANNE B. PRICE, M.B.A., INSTRUCTOR OF BUSINESS ANGIE R. SKELTON, M.B.A., INSTRUCTOR OF BUSINESS
+ANTHONY BULLARD, D.B.A., CHAIR, ASSOCIATE PROFESSOR OF BUSINESS LEEANNE B. PRICE, M.B.A., INSTRUCTOR OF BUSINESS ANGIE R. SKELTON, M.B.A., INSTRUCTOR OF BUSINESS

 The Bachelor of Science and Bachelor of Arts in Business Administration provide a broad and contemporary education, in a Christian context, for students planning to enter professional careers or graduate study.
 A variety of courses is available for students to develop knowledge and skills in marketing, management, accounting, construction management, finance, human resources, entrepreneurship, and global business.
-A major in Business Administration is available on campus or through distance learning.
+The B.S. degree in Business Administration is available on campus or through distance learning.

-PROGRAMS OF STUDY BUSINESS ADMINISTRATION
+PROGRAMS OF STUDY